Creating custom language plugins

 An editor then needs to implement the Editor

-function returns constant HTML and we also need to add an initialize
+render function returns constant HTML and we also need to add an initialize function

 const mergerEditor : Langs.Editor<MergerState, MergerEvent> = {